Skip to content

 Camera Acting Summer Institute

-The UCLA Camera Acting Summer Institute is a two-week, UC credit-bearing, intensive program for students interested in the performing arts.
-This program encompasses voice, scene study, storytelling and on-camera acting training classes.
+The UCLA Camera Acting Laboratory Intensive is a two-week program for students interested in the performing arts.
+This experiential learning opportunity encompasses scene study, storytelling and on-camera acting training classes.
 The combination of these courses will teach every student about the process of relating to the camera lens and approaches to understanding a script so that specific choices can be made to prepare and connect in the audition room.
 Students will learn the technical components of acting for the camera, gain hands-on experience as a crew member, understand and execute a self-tape audition while obtaining scenes that can be used for their reel.
 Beyond the classroom, students will attend guest workshops, a field trip to a Hollywood Studio, and a movie screening.

 The program is designed for high school students completing grades 9 through 12, who seek the discipline and training required for participation in a university theater program or a career in the entertainment industry.

 Admission to the program is by digital audition and instructor consent.
-As part of the application process, each applicant must submit a letter of reference from a high school instructor verifying the applicant’s ability to successfully participate in a disciplined and rigorous theater program along with a resume.
-The letter of reference and resume can be uploaded during the application process.
+As part of the application process, each applicant must submit a self tape monologue and resume.

 This is a two-week intensive program for high school students in grades 9-12 who seek discipline and training required for participation in a university film program or a career in performing arts.